-of being turned down.
-The third hypothesis is that although the Bank of Japan knew of the risk and attempted to tighten, the tightening proposal was rejected by the government.
-The relationship with the government (esp.
-Prime Ministers as well as Finance Ministers) in 1972-73 holds a clue.
+attempted to tighten, the tightening proposal was rejected by the government.
+The relationship with the government (especially prime ministers, as well as finance ministers) in 1972 to 1973 holds a clue.
 A close examination of the events reveals that the truth is somewhere between the second and third hypothesis.

-After the 1973-74 episode of high inflation that at least partly was due to a mistake of the Bank of Japan, one might think that the Bank of Japan would have been discredited.
-On the contrary, the Bank came out of the episode with a stronger voice.
-The Bank has argued that if its recommendation to tighten monetary policy was to be overruled, the tragic experiences of 1972-73 would be repeated.
+After the 1973 to 1974 episode of high inflation that was widely attributed, in part, to a mistake of the Bank of Japan, one might think that the Bank of Japan would have been discredited.
+On the contrary, the bank came out of the episode with a stronger voice.
+The bank argued that if its recommendation to tighten monetary policy was to be overruled, the tragic experiences of 1972 to 1973 would be repeated.
 With this logic, the Bank of Japan obtained de facto independence.
-The ODR was raised much earlier in 1979-80, the second oil crisis, than in 1973.
-Even more remarkable here was that the ODR was raised during the months of a budget debate in the Diet-between January and March-which up to that time was politically inconceivable.7 The real interest rate remained positive in 1979-80, in contrast to being hugely negative, in 1973-74.
-The real interest rate measured by the difference between the ODR and CPI headline inflation rate was on average 1% in 1979 and 0.4% in 1980; while the real interest rate of the call rate was 2.2% in 1979 and 3.2% in 1980.
-As a result, even with sharp oil price increases in 1979-80, the inflation rate in Japan remained moderate, peaking at 8.7%.
+The ODR was raised much earlier in 1979 to 1980, the second oil crisis, than in 1973.
+Even more remarkable here was that the ODR was raised during the months of a budget debate in the Diet-between January and March-which up to that time was politically inconceivable.6 The real interest rate remained positive in 1979 to 1980, in contrast to being hugely negative in 1973 to 1974.
+The real interest rate measured by the difference between the ODR and CPI headline inflation rate was on average 1 percent in 1979 and 0.4 percent in 1980, while the real interest rate of the call rate was 2.2 percent in 1979 and 3.2 percent in 1980.
+As a result, even with sharp oil price increases in 1979 to 1980, the inflation rate in Japan remained moderate, peaking at 8.7 percent.

-The rest of this paper is organized as follows.
-The next section reviews the 120 year history of inflation in Japan.
-Section 3 describes the economic events and political developments as well as monetary policy actions, which resulted in Great Inflation of 1972-74.
-The monetary policy during this period is considered to be a mistake.8 Section 4 describes why the Bank of Japan gained monetarist rhetoric and de facto independence after the mistake of 1972-73.
-Section 5 reviews no-inflation experience during the second oil crisis, 1978-80.
-Section 6 will be devoted to some econometric analysis to substantiate the arguments in the preceding sections.
-Section 7 concludes the paper.
+The rest of this chapter is organized as follows.
+The next section reviews the 120-year history of inflation in Japan.
+Section 7.3 describes the economic events and political developments as well as monetary policy actions, which resulted in the Great Inflation of 1972 to 1974.
+The monetary policy during this period is considered to be a mistake.7 Section 7.4 describes why the Bank of Japan gained monetarist rhetoric and de facto independence after the mistake of 1972 to 1973.
+Section 7.5 reviews no-inflation experience during the second oil crisis, 1978 to 1980.
+Section 7.6 will be devoted to some econometric analysis to substantiate the arguments in the preceding sections.
+Section 7.7 concludes the chapter.

-2. Great Inflation of 1973-74
+7.2 Great Inflation of 1973 to 1974

-2.1.
-Transition from the Bretton Woods to Free Floating
+7.2.1 Transition from the Bretton Woods to Free Floating